 Radiologik DJ plays mp3, AAC, Apple Lossless, AIFF, and WAV files.
 It can be set to obey iTunes/Music Sound Check values and use a more advanced loudness gain tool such as iVolume to set those.
 For the right radio sound you can edit properties of each track for start, stop, ramp, overlap, fade-in, and fade-out and those values are stored with the audio file even if it moves from Mac to Mac.

 Use Track Prep in the free Radiologik Scheduler Basic to analyze your tracks ahead of time for best radio transitions.

 Take it online

-It uses iTunes as its database utilizing playlists and particularly smart playlists for song selection with its own top logic using a weekly schedule.
+It uses iTunes/Music as its database utilizing playlists and particularly smart playlists for song selection with its own top logic using a weekly schedule.

 Radiologik Scheduler Advanced is a mode for scheduler which further supports voiceover intros and outros for specific tracks, artists, albums.
-It includes support of scheduling spot/ad flight runs, date matching filenames, and time announcements and sells for just $90.00.
+It includes support of scheduling spot/ad flight runs, podcast subscribe and play, silence sensor, date matching track titles, and time announcements and sells for just $96.00.